 - Advisors are required to accompany the student group in all official travel and in all activities scheduled once the destination is reached.
 In rare circumstances a Parkland College faculty or staff member other than the approved advisor may travel with an organization with the approval of the VP of Student Services.
-In such circumstances, the acting advisor is held to the same expectations as an advisor. - All advisors travelling with the Student Organization must have attended the annual Campus Security Authority (CSA) Training led by Public Safety. - If an approved Parkland College faculty or staff member is not able to accompany the student group then the organization is not allowed to travel, regardless of the source of funding. - The advisor must attend all official off-campus activities or conferences, and is expected to travel with the student group.
+In such circumstances, the acting advisor is held to the same expectations as an advisor. - If an approved Parkland College faculty or staff member is not able to accompany the student group then the organization is not allowed to travel regardless of the source of funding. - The advisor must attend all official off-campus activities or conferences, and is expected to travel with the student group.
 The College suggests the ratio be a minimum of one advisor per ten (10) students. - In case of a medical emergency, the advisor shall notify 9-1-1 (or equivalent immediately).
 The advisor should accompany the student to the hospital emergency room if at all possible. - A copy of each students' emergency contact information shall be kept with the advisor at all times during the course of the trip.
 A copy of all required travel forms should remain in the Student Life Office in the travel folder. - The advisor can instill a curfew or other rule(s) to be attended to by all students participating in the excursion/event for all official Parkland College travel. - Advisors are strictly prohibited from using alcohol and/or illegal substances while traveling with students. - Should a student be found with alcohol and/or illegal drugs, the advisor should contact/notify the Dean of Students and local authorities.
 Consequences and/or punishment could include anything from possible banishment from the activity to criminal charges.
 This is a student conduct code violation which should be discussed with the Dean of Students as soon as possible.